grz0zrg/fas/README.md

  * --ssl 0
  * --deflate 0 **network data compression (add additional processing)**
  * --max_drop 60 **this allow smooth audio in the case of frames drop, allow 60 frames drop by default which equal to approximately 1 sec.**
- * --render target.fs **real-time pixels-data offline rendering, this will save pixels data to "target.fs" file**
- * --render_convert target.fs **this will convert the pixels data contained by the .fs file to a .flac file of the same name**
  * --grains_dir ./grains/
  * --granular_max_density 128 **this control how dense grains can be (maximum)**
  * --waves_dir ./waves/